trimble-oss/trimble-id-sdk-docs-for-net/docs/core/DeveloperGuide.md

 ## <a name="overview">Overview</a> ##

-Trimble.ID is core helper library containing primitives and basic interaction with supported grant types.
-It is base library for OIDC and OAuth 2.0 related protocol operations.
+Trimble.ID is core helper library containing primitives and interaction with supported grant types.
+It is base library for OAuth 2.0 related protocol operations.
 It provides,

 - Discovery of endpoints
-- Grant Types Token Providers
+- Grant Type Token Providers
-- Token Validation
+- Token Refresh and Token Validation
 - HTTP Client Handler to access a given API with the access token